MicrosoftDocs/appcenter-docs/docs/diagnostics/troubleshooting.md

 **I know I updated my symbols for the right executable of my app in the store, but the crash reports are still unreadable.**

-This is probably due to the fact that App Center Crash Reporting doesn't support **bitcode** yet.
-Look at the doc on [how to disable bitcode](~/diagnostics/iOS-symbolication.md#bitcode) to learn more and fix that issue.
+This is because App Center Crash Reporting doesn't support **bitcode** yet.
+See the guide on [how to disable bitcode](~/diagnostics/iOS-symbolication.md#bitcode) to learn more and fix that issue.

 **Why are all of my errors/crashes showing as affecting 100% of my users?**